2-year-old struck in head by stray bullet while playing outside at day care: Police

 The day care notified the parents, who took the child to Utah Valley Regional Medical Center.
 Doctors discovered through scans a "small caliber bullet" lodged in the toddler's head, Slaymaker said.

+Slaymaker said the day care staffers who were outside at the time were "shocked" and did not hear or see anything.

-The child was transferred to a local children's hospital for treatment and is currently in stable condition, police said.
+The boy was transferred to a local children's hospital for treatment and is currently in stable condition, police said.
+He remains hospitalized in stable condition and is "improving," police said Wednesday.

 Copyright © 2023, ABC Audio.
 All rights reserved.